 It is this self-sacrifice that causes them to be a symbol of motherhood.

-A white dove is, in essence, a pure dove.
+For example, a white dove is, in essence, a pure dove.
 It is said that this creature is so pure, noble and gentle that it is the only form that the devil is unable to take.

-For example, finding the feather of a white dove can be a symbol of the presence of an angel.
+Finding the feather of a white dove can be a symbol of the presence of an angel.
 This may be of particular importance to you if you’ve been struggling with your faith recently.
 Sometimes all we need is a small sign to get us back on track.

 Alternatively, seeing a single white dove carries a different meaning.
 This tends to be related to a relationship (which could be with a partner, a friend or a family member) that has become stuck in a rut.